Campfires are currently prohibited on American Prairie deeded land due to extreme wildland fire danger.

-In addition to Reserve facilities like Buffalo Camp, visitors can set up camp on public lands.
+In addition to American Prairie facilities like Buffalo Camp, visitors can tent camp on American Prairie's deeded land and on nearby public lands.

 These lands include areas managed by the Bureau of Land Management, Montana’s Department of Natural Resources & Conservation, and the U.S. Fish and Wildlife Service.
 Each agency has its own regulations for recreation and camping, which are provided below.
 It is the responsibility of each visitor to know your location and the regulations that apply.